SQream/sqream_docs/releases/index.rst

 October 2024
 ------------

-* You may now set monthly spend limit and configure alerts to help control your Blue cluster costs.
+* You may now set `monthly spend limit <../managing_your_resources/billing.html#configuring-a-monthly-spending-limit>`_ and configure alerts to help control your Blue cluster costs.
 * New ODBC connector is now available.
 * Direct connector to Microsoft PowerBI is now available.
 * Ability to use specific `Resource Pool <../managing_your_resources/cluster_management.html#readjusting-existing-pools>`_ for the creation of column statistics.